 If you have type 1 or type 2 diabetes please give us a call to schedule an appointment at your nearest The EyeDoctors Optometrists location.
 Our expert doctors are ready to give retinal screenings and get you on your treatment plan for healthier eyes.

 The best way to diagnose diabetic retinopathy is with a comprehensive dilated eye exam.
-You should expect your eye doctor to put drops in your eyes to dilate your pupils to better view inside your eyes.
-The drops can cause your close vision to blur for several hours after.
+Your eye doctor will put drops in your eyes to dilate your pupils.
+This allows them to have a better view inside your eyes.
+The drops can cause your close vision to blur and sensitivity to light for a few hours after.